Business Career –

 Transition

-That background carried directly into the next phase of my career.
+That background carried directly into the next phase of his career.

 Whether you’re running a lottery system - as I detail in The Lottery Fixer - or an e-commerce business, the fundamentals are the same: